 ScholarWeb applicants are reviewed for all Admissions and departmental scholarships for which they are eligible.
 Admissions scholarships are largely merit-based.
 Departmental scholarships are donor-funded and each one has unique criteria, reviewing anything from an applicant's GPA or financial need to honors, talents, awards, employment history or county of residence.
 ScholarWeb provides information on the hundreds of scholarships Tech has to offer.
 Use it to learn more about the scholarship awarded by your department or any department on campus!

 Completing one ScholarWeb application per academic year is all that is needed.
-This will ensure your review for all the Tennessee Tech scholarships for which you meet the criteria.
-Music Performance, ROTC, and Athletic departments have separate requirements for their scholarships.
-To view more information about different scholarships offered at Tennessee Tech, visit our Scholarship Category site.
+This will ensure you are reviewed for all the Tennessee Tech scholarships for which you meet the criteria.
+Music Performance, ROTC, the Honors Program, and Athletic departments have separate requirements for their scholarships.
+To view more information about different scholarships offered at Tennessee Tech, visit our Scholarship Categories page.

 Most departments strongly consider GPA, especially in the subject of your major.
 They may also consider ACT score, extracurricular activities, honor/recognition, financial need, and experience related to your field of interest.

 Very important!
 You will not be considered for any university or departmental scholarships if we don't have your transcript.
 We use the transcript on file in the Office of Admissions at the time of awarding.
 It is best to request your transcript as early in the fall as possible to ensure it reaches us in time to be reviewed for scholarships.